csc-training/LUMI-AIF-FMI/day2/exercise3/Readme.md

 (For nicer reading in Jupyter, righ-click and select `Show Markdown Preview`.)

 In this exercise, the land use classes are predicted with a UNET model using Pytorch and Torchgeo libraries.
+For comparison also a simple ResNet is trained.

 The data used for the exercise is pre-loaded in the data folder.
-In case you are interested, you can take a look at the data loading notebook [raster_data_preparation.ipynb](raster_data_preparation.ipynb).
+In case you are interested, you can take a look at the raster data preparation notebook [raster_data_preparation.ipynb](raster_data_preparation.ipynb).

 Satellite images are usually too big for CNN models as such, se we need to tile them to smaller tiles for training the model and also later for prediction.
 Torchgeo has very nice functionality for tiling and sampling the data for training.
 Unfortunatelly similar functionality does not exist for inference.